kavehmz/qugo/README.md

 - I would use service discovery tools and services in my implementation (**Consul, ZooKeepr, etcd**,..)
 - auto-scaling prediction and warm-up has predictable instant high-loads.
 For example in AWS both ELB and newly created volumes from a snapshot need **warm-up** for high volume loads.
 Alos **scale up-down** for costs and handling load.
 - I might work on a concurrent event capturing devices and drop the assumption of one device that I interpreted from the word **The** in description.
 This is a very small and easy task anyway.
-- I will Scala instead of Go
+- I would use Scala instead of Go
 - I would **separate the app from the library repo**.
 I think that is a better practice.
 .....